Pyomo/pyomo/doc/OnlineDocs/advanced_topics/pysp_rapper/rap.rst

    I can't take the unscriptability, can't take the script.
    I woulda tried to code I guess I got no transcript.

-   I'm rappin' to the escape,
-   And I'm gonna move your ape.

    Yea, yaz, in a PySP state of mind.

    When I was young my uncle had a nondescript.